pr0x1ma-byte/cybersecurity-struts2/README.md

 The Struts Dispatcher.class receives the request, and determines that it should be handled by the JakartaMultiPartRequest.class parser method (matches on multipart/form-data in String)
 ![Dispatcher](src/main/resources/META-INF/resources/images/Dispatcher-wrapRequest.png)

-The OGLN expression from the Content-Header is then passed into the 'parse' method.
+The OGNL expression from the Content-Header is then passed into the 'parse' method.

 ![Dispatcher](src/main/resources/META-INF/resources/images/JakartaMultiPartRequest-parse.png)

-During the parsing attempt, an exception is thrown as it is unable to parse the OGLN expression, and ends up in JakartaMultiPartRequest.class buildError method
+During the parsing attempt, an exception is thrown as it is unable to parse the OGNL expression, and ends up in JakartaMultiPartRequest.class buildError method

 ![Dispatcher](src/main/resources/META-INF/resources/images/JakartaMultiPartRequest-buildError.png)